joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

   \end{array}
 $$

-Sadly, for $N=8,$ the greedy approach no longer saturates the bound.
+Sadly, by $N=8$ the greedy approach no longer saturates the bound.

 Thanks to Tom Keith for pointing out the issue with the original approach.